 There are different ways to add bacteria culture.
-You can use a portion of pre-made yogurt, a specific blend of dried bacteria, or a probiotic powder.
-I go into each in more detail below.
+You can use a portion of pre-made yogurt, a specific blend of dried bacteria (yogurt starter culture), or a probiotic powder.

-Animal milk yogurt is produced using a starter culture made up of Lactobacillus delbrueckii subsp. bulgaricus and Streptococcus thermophilus bacteria.
-Lactobacilli and bifidobacteria may also be added.
+Traditional dairy yogurt is produced using a blend of bacteria cultures made up of Lactobacillus delbrueckii subsp.
+Lactobacillus bulgaricus and Streptococcus thermophilus bacteria.
+Lactobacillus subsp.
+Casei, Lactobacillus acidophilus and Bifidobacteria may also be added.
 More recently manufacturers may combine other strains of probiotic bacteria which are known to have gastrointestinal and immune system health benefits.

 There are other factors also - The type and quality of animal milk you use also impacts the texture.
 Goat milk yogurt and raw milk yogurt will be runnier than pasteurised cow milk yogurt.
 Yogurt starter culture can also be used to ferment cream.

 In dairy-based yogurt the bacteria in a starter culture feed on the milk’s natural sugar, (lactose) during fermentation.
-Alternative, non-dairy milk doesn’t have as much natural sugar available to feed the bacteria and ensure the culturing process will take place or continue for the full duration of the fermentation.
+Plant-based milk doesn’t have as much natural sugar available to feed the bacteria and ensure the culturing process will take place or continue for the full duration of the fermentation.

-Furthermore, homemade SCD yogurt can also be used as a starter for another batch.
-Simply reserve ½ a cup to inoculate the milk.
+Furthermore, homemade yogurt can also be used as a starter for another batch.
+Simply whisk a quarter cup (per 1 litre of milk) into your milk.
 Over time the probiotic strains will weaken so this is not a process to be repeated indefinitely.

-Commercial, non-dairy yogurt will contain stabilisers and gelling agents that will interfere with the yogurt culturing process.
-It is advisable to always use a dried bacteria starter culture or probiotic with non-dairy milk.
+Commercial, non-dairy yogurt will contain stabilisers and gelling agents that may interfere with the yogurt culturing process.
+It is advisable to always use a starter culture or probiotic with non-dairy milk.

-The bacteria in a probiotic pill or powder will multiply in yogurt, however if you are making dairy milk yogurt not all probiotic bacteria will result in true yogurt.
+The bacteria in a commercial probiotic pill or powder will multiply in yogurt, however if you are making dairy milk yogurt not all probiotic bacteria will result in true yogurt.
 Our L Reuteri probiotic yogurt which is best described as a fermented dairy, is a good example of this.
 To be considered true 'yogurt, rather than fermented dairy, the probiotic must predominately contain; Lactobacillus bulgaricus, Streprococcus thermophilus, Bifidobacterium lactis or Lactobacillus acidophilus.

 Always add your yogurt starter culture to the milk when it is below 108° F (42° C).
 Temperatures above 43° C will kill bacteria.
 This step by step recipe will explain further and take the worry out of making yogurt at home.